mediadesain/mediadesain-web-ui/README.md

-# Mediadesain Web
+# Mediadesain Web Template

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

 ## About

 Re build [mediadesain.com](mediadesain.com) from AngularJs to Angular 2+.
-Shareble for UI Mockup only but not for the functionality
+Shareble for UI Mockup only but not for the functionality.
+Feel free to use the template and don't forget put credit template by mediadesain.

 #### Built With
 - Angular